alfinka/alfinka/README.md

 # 💫About Me :
-👋 Hi, I’m
+👋 Hi, I’m @alfinka
 👀 I’m interested in Java, Python, C/C++, R, PHP, HTML/CSS
-🌱 I’m currently learning
+🌱 I’m currently learning  Python
 💞️ I’m looking to collaborate on ...
 📫 How to reach me:
 😄 Pronouns: ...